LauraBrogan/pands-project-2019/README.md

 ## References:
 I used GMIT Video Lectures by Ian McLoughlin and class notes to complete this work.
-In addtion I searched on line using some of the following websites:
+In addtion I searched on line using the following websites:

 -[Springer Link](https://link.springer.com/referenceworkentry/10.1007%2F978-1-349-58802-2_581)